mtgskynote/skynote-node/README.md

 i) first do: npm i opensheetmusicdisplay

-ii) then go to your skynote-node/client-jb folder and in your package.json file under dependencies and:

-        replace:
+ii) **No need to edit the package.json files** which for the server looks like this:

         "dependencies": {
-            "opensheetmusicdisplay": "^1.8.3",
+            "opensheetmusicdisplay": "^1.8.4",
         }

-        with:
+    and for the client looks like this:

         “dependencies”: {
             "opensheetmusicdisplay”: “file:opensheetmusicdisplay.min.js",
         }

-e) Then go to the "build/" folder you got after building the osmd-extended, copy it and paste it in your Node modules folder under the skynote-node/client-jb/node-modules/opensheetmusicdisplay/.

-**_ If you already have the opensheetmusicdisplay folder (folder with minified build) and want to use it in the Skynote project_**

-a) Get the the zipped version of 'opensheetmusicdisplay.zip' available in skynote google drive, and unzip it. (https://drive.google.com/drive/folders/19KW-vd0flJ-TkBLdoPlNgcyEafIthyyk)

-b) Replace the opensheetmusicdisplay dependency in package.json with:

-        "dependencies": {
-            "opensheetmusicdisplay": "^1.8.0",
-        }

-        with:

-        “dependencies”: {
-            "opensheetmusicdisplay”: "file:opensheetmusicdisplay.min.js",
-        }

-c) Then go to the "build/" folder you got after unzipping, copy it and paste it in your Node modules folder under the skynote-node/client-jb/node-modules/opensheetmusicdisplay/.
+e) Then copy /build folder of your extended osmd to  skynote-node/node-modules/opensheetmusicdisplay/ (actually, you really only need to put the ...min.js file there.)

 ++++++++++++++++++

-4. To run "in development:

-   a.
-Put your .env file into the main appskynote directory

 5. ** Production deployment steps**
-   1. Once all packages are installed in your production server folder, To copy the opensheetmusicdisplay related contents to client-jb/node_modules
+   1. Once all packages are installed in your production server folder, copy the opensheetmusicdisplay extended and minified version to the node_modules (as described above)
    2. Create a .env file and set the necessary values inside of it (removing the values for VPS_PRIVATE_KEY and VPS_USERNAME)
    3. To start process using 'pm2'
-      - run 'pm2 start server.js' (https://pm2.keymetrics.io/docs/usage/process-management/)
+      - run 'pm2 (re)start server.js' (https://pm2.keymetrics.io/docs/usage/process-management/)
-        a.
-Put your .env file into the main appskynote directory

 ### How OSMD works: